roemer2201/dd-par/README.md

 - echo a message if no reasonable alternative number of threads/jobs could be calculated
 - when compressing an image and option -c (checksum) is given, should the script calculate the checksum of both, the raw file and the compressed file?
 (Currently only basefile's checksum is calculated.)
 - Code to make missing features work
+- Remoting:
+  - Use differnt functions for remote actions like "output analysis" or implement in the existing functions?
+  - Make remote input and local output work (not yet thought through)